Paisena/tic-tac-toe-assignment/README.md

 Jonathan Ng
 Used Windows

-In this assignment I focused on understanding the comments and how to covert them into the code for the program.
+For making the base tic tac toe game, I focused on understanding the comments and how to covert them into the code for the program.
 I went down through the list of functions following the pseudocode provided and one by one filled them out.
 I had the most struggle with the state string functions in general as manipulating string has always been a problem for me.

+The negamax AI works by going through each position in the tictactoe board, and reaching all the terminal states based on the inital move.
+The AI the gives a score based if the terminal state has a winner or it is a draw.
+The AI keeps tracker if the move is good or bad for both sides by making flipping the value of the result going up every depth.
+This makes it so it knows that a good move for one player is a bad move for the other player, making the layer above(the other player) know to pick a branch which avoids that move.
+Eventually, the best result with move up the recursive tree to the beginning and the AI will then use that result which it deems as the best possible move.